AlayaNetwork/alaya-devdocs/website/docs/Wasm_API.md

     - `addr:` Accounts address
     - `amount:` The amount of Energon
 - **Returns**
-    - true if transfer success, false otherwise
+    - True if transfer succeeds, or false otherwise.

-#### platon::Energon Class
+### platon::Energon Class

-Energo is a type of currency
+Energo is a currency-related operation class

 - **Public Member Functions**